Gu3pardo/LucaHome-AndroidApplication/README.md

 Android client to remotely control sockets, mediaserver, view temperature, share your shoppinglist, plan your menu and much more...

-# v4
-is in testing and strong development contains some known bugs in view of coins and birthdays, crashes on entering/leaving home wifi...

 # Screenshots

 ![alt tag](https://github.com/GuepardoApps/LucaHome-AndroidApplication/blob/master/screenshots/view_001.png)